AnkitKumar7243/Job-hunting/README.md

 ### Troubleshooting Deployment Issues

-If you encounter the "digital envelope routines::unsupported" error during deployment:
+#### "Digital Envelope Routines::Unsupported" Error

+This error occurs because the project uses an older version of React Scripts that's not compatible with newer Node.js versions (17+).
+To fix it:

+1. **For Vercel Deployment**:
-1. Make sure you're using Node.js v16.x (recommended) or have the `NODE_OPTIONS=--openssl-legacy-provider` environment variable set
+   - Set the `NODE_OPTIONS=--openssl-legacy-provider` environment variable in the Vercel dashboard
-2. For Vercel: Check that the `vercel.json` file is in the root directory of your project
-3. For Netlify: Ensure the `netlify.toml` file is properly configured
+   - Go to Project Settings > Environment Variables
+   - Add the variable and redeploy
+   - Force Node.js 16.x in Project Settings > General > Node.js Version

+2. **For Local Development**:
+   - Use Node.js v16.x (recommended)
+   - Or set the environment variable before starting the development server:
+     ```bash
+     # Windows (CMD)
+     set NODE_OPTIONS=--openssl-legacy-provider && npm start

+     # Windows (PowerShell)
+     $env:NODE_OPTIONS="--openssl-legacy-provider"; npm start

+     # Linux/macOS
+     export NODE_OPTIONS=--openssl-legacy-provider && npm start
+     ```

+3. **For Other Hosting Providers**:
-4. If using another hosting provider, add the `NODE_OPTIONS=--openssl-legacy-provider` environment variable in your hosting platform's settings
+   - Add the `NODE_OPTIONS=--openssl-legacy-provider` environment variable in your hosting platform's settings
+   - Or downgrade to Node.js 16.x if the platform supports version selection

 ## 🧩 Project Structure